cidgoh/PathogenVariantOntology/README.md

 # Variant Impact Reporting Ontology (VIRO)
 The Variant Impact Reporting Ontology (VIRO) is an application ontology for describing pathogen mutations, their functional effects, and links to literature evidence.
-This is a slice of [GenEpiO](https://github.com/GenEpiO/genepio).
+This will eventually be a slim of [GenEpiO](https://github.com/GenEpiO/genepio); I am currently working on getting the VIRO terms into GenEpiO itself.

 The associated data specification can be found at [https://github.com/cidgoh/pathogen-mutation-functionalannotation-package](https://github.com/cidgoh/pathogen-mutation-functionalannotation-package).